An explainable framework for the relationship between dementia and glucose metabolism patterns: Materials and Methods

 \acrshort{pet} scans were coregistered to a common template using rigid-body transformation (SPM12 \cite{SPM12}), but not spatially normalized, in order to preserve individual anatomical variability for the convolutional architecture.
 Intensity normalization was conducted through a two-step process: min-max normalization (relative to the 99th percentile), followed by exponential transformations to enhance contrast.
 We found this normalization pipeline to be the best performing and informative about relevant brain structures, specially in the cortex.
+Since missing values are rare in the dataset, entries with incomplete data were simply excluded.
+For training, only age and \acrshort{adas13} values were required alongside scans; therefore, scans with missing \acrshort{adas13} values were removed.